-Use your website and social media to announce up coming events or the success of recent activities to maintain a constant buzz about what you do.
-Voice your opinion and express your schools ethos and values through tweets, Facebook statuses, news and blogs to show the philosophy behind your success.
-Illicit opinions through social media and your website comment pages.
-That way you can keep ahead of public opinion and show you are responsive to your stake-holders comments.
+Use your website and social media account to announce upcoming events or share the success of recent activities.
+This helps maintain a constant buzz about what you do.
+Voice your opinion and express your school’s ethos and values through tweets, Facebook posts, news and blogs to show the philosophy behind your success.
+It’s even better if you can encourage others to share their opinions about your school through social media and your website comment pages.
+That way you can keep ahead of public opinion and show you are responsive to your stakeholders’ comments.

-Remember, the best tweets and posts include photos and/or videos and these do not have to be of the pupils if that isn’t right for your school.
+Remember, the best tweets and posts include photos and/or videos.
+These don’t have to be photos of the pupils if that isn’t right for your school.
 Pupils’ work and your facilities can speak volumes about who you are.

 4. Be proud of your strengths and shout about them

-Large, eye-catching banners and wall signs announcing your exam results, SATS results, Ofsted inspection grading or other moments to be proud of will be seen by thousands on the school fence.
+Use large, eye-catching banners and school signage to announce your exam results, SATS results, Ofsted inspection grading or other moments to be proud of.
+These will be seen by thousands of passersby and potential parents on your school fence.

 5. Have an inviting and inspiring learning environment

-When parents and inspectors come to visit the aesthetics of a school create a very impactful first impression.
-Bright, professional wall art can welcome new visitors and make them want to come back again.
+The aesthetics of a school create a high impact first impression.
+Bright, professional Wall Art can showcase what makes your learning environment special, at a glance.
 Bespoke designed graphics can communicate your vision and values, engage and inspire pupils and provide an exciting and inspiring environment in which to learn.

 Choosing a school is an anxious time for parents.
-Alongside your Ofsted reports and results, ultimately an ongoing, positive presence of a school in the community and a welcoming atmosphere when you visit can really help you stand out in an overwhelmed parent’s mind.
+Alongside your Ofsted reports and results, an ongoing, positive presence of a school in the community can really help you stand out in an overwhelmed parent’s mind!